Aaalice233/ComfyUI-Danbooru-Gallery/README.md

 - 🌐 **Network Detection**: Automatic detection of network connection to Danbooru
 - 🈳 **Chinese-English Bilingual**: Support for tag translation and Chinese search matching
 - ⚙️ **Advanced Settings**: Debug mode, page size settings, cache configuration
+- 🖼️ **View Full Image**: Click on an image to view the full-size version
+- ✍️ **Edit Prompts**: Add or remove tags from prompts, with intelligent autocomplete and one-click restore
+- 📋 **One-Click Copy**: Easily copy all tags with a single click

 ### Quick Installation